Discrete defect plasticity and implications for dissipation: Introduction

 As for any continuum formulation, in addition to satisfying basic principles, i.e. the kinematics of deformation and the conservation of mass, momentum and energy, constitutive relations (in this context termed kinetic relations) are needed for modeling the discrete defects.
 In discrete defect plasticity, the stress-strain response is an outcome of an initial/boundary value problem solution (not an input as in conventional continuum plasticity) as is the partitioning between defect energy storage and defect dissipation.
 Furthermore, there is a length scale associated with discrete defects, for example, the Burgers vector for a dislocation or size associated with a shear transformation zone (STZ), so that both the stress-strain response and the evolution of the energy partitioning can be size dependent.

 A proper continuum mechanics formulation is also expected to satisfy a statement (or perhaps more accurately one of the statements\footnote{``There have been nearly as many formulations of the second law as there have been discussions of it.''
 P.W.
 Bridgman}) of the second law of thermodynamics.
-The statement of the second law in terms of satisfying the Clausius-Duhem inequality for all points of a continuum for all times was introduced into continuum mechanics by \cite{CN64} and provides a formalism for developing constitutive relations consistent with that inequality.
-In discrete defect plasticity, satisfaction of the Clausius-Duhem inequality, i.e. requiring the dissipation rate to be non-negative, places restriction on the kinetic relations for defect evolution.
+The statement of the second law in terms of satisfying the Clausius-Duhem inequality for all points of a body for all time was introduced as a postulate into continuum mechanics by \cite{CN64} and provides a formalism for developing constitutive relations consistent with that inequality for all time.
+In discrete defect plasticity, satisfaction of the Coleman-Noll postulate, i.e. requiring the dissipation rate to be non-negative for all material regions and for all time, places a restriction on the kinetic relations for defect evolution.

-Satisfaction of the Clausius-Duhem inequality is regarded as well-established for macro-scale processes that can be appropriately modeled by continuum mechanics.
-However, both computational and experimental studies have shown that, when the process under consideration involves fluctuations and a sufficiently small number of discrete events for a sufficiently short time, satisfying the Clausius-Duhem inequality has a probability less than one, e.g. \cite{Ayton01}, \cite{Ostoja20}, \cite{Wang10}.
-There is a fluctuation theorem that gives the probability that the Clausius-Duhem inequality will be violated, \cite{Evans02,Jarz10}.
-This may be relevant for discrete defect plasticity since the change in defect state may only involve a sufficiently small number of discrete entities and may occur over a sufficiently short time.
+Satisfaction of the Coleman-Noll postulate \citep{CN64} is well-established for macro-scale continuum modeling.
+In statistical mechanics this requirement emerges for large systems and long periods of time, \cite{Evans02,Jarz10}.
+However, theoretical, computational and experimental studies have shown that, when the process under consideration involves a sufficiently small region for a sufficiently short time, satisfying the Clausius-Duhem inequality has a probability less than one, e.g. \cite{Evans93,Ayton01,Evans02,Jarz10, Wang10, Ostoja20}.
+This may be relevant for discrete defect plasticity since the change in defect state may only involve a small number of discrete entities in a sufficiently small material region and may occur over a sufficiently short time.
 Key issues, of course, are what is ``sufficiently small'' and what is ``sufficiently short.''